 FAFSA and Verification

 For an in-depth guide to the process of completing the FAFSA, we recommend watching the below tutorial.
 It was designed by a Masters, Doctoral candidate at UCSB, and we feel that it is a great resource to assist students in understanding how to complete the FAFSA.
-However, at the end of the presentation, there is some contact information, but it is not the contact information for CLU.
-Please disregard it.
+If you have further questions, please disregard the contact information at the end of the presentation and contact the Office of Financial Aid instead.

 When a student completes a FAFSA, he or she may get selected for verification, which means the Federal Government wants the Office of Financial Aid to “verify” that the information provided on the FAFSA matches the student (and spouse, if applicable) and/or parents’ actual data on tax returns and other documents.